durobeach/durobeach.github.io/en/rooms.md

 top:
   images:
 ---
-Durobeach hotel, restaurant and kitecenter is located at the beach and right in the heart of the idyllic place called Cumbuco.
+Durobeach hotel, restaurant and kite center is located at the beach and right in the heart of the idyllic place called Cumbuco.
 The tropical decoration and boutique hotel style of our rooms go hand in hand with modern infrastructure.
 Relax on your veranda, get a massage or have a drink by the pool.
 If you like kitesurfing just take your gear out of your private locker and go riding in front.

 ## Durobeach rooms